 - salt and black pepper to taste

-- 2 oz (1/2 cup) shredded part-skim mozzarella or Italian blend cheese, divided
+- 2 oz Italian blend cheese, shredded, divided**

 - 4 oz sliced cremini mushrooms

 - ~1/2 red bell pepper, roughly chopped

 - Preheat oven to 350º.
 Bring a pot of water with a generous pinch salt to a boil.